teknoir/re-identification-system/matching-service/README.md

 ```

 ### `POST /rebuild`
-Body: `{"day_id": "2025-11-06"}`
+Body: `{ "day_id": "2025-11-06" }`

 Clears the FAISS bucket for the specified day and repopulates it from MongoDB (`entries` collection) by re-encoding every persisted entry.
 Use this after restarting the service (or whenever you want to discard in-memory state) to reload the relevant day(s) before serving `/match`.
-Returns `{"ok": true, "count": N}` on success.
+Returns `{ "ok": true, "count": N }` on success.

 ### `GET /manifest`
 Query params: